demisto/content/Packs/IdentityRecordedFuture/Playbooks/playbook-Recorded_Future_Identity_Exposure_README.md

-This playbook was developed as a template response when an Identity Exposure Playbook Alert has been triggered.
+This playbook is a common baseline response for an Identity Exposure Playbook Alert.

 ## Dependencies